PundiAI/pundi-docs/pundi-aifx/tutorials/commands-documentation.md

 #### Bond Tokens

-On the Pundi AIFX mainnet, we delegate `FX`.
+On the Pundi AIFX mainnet, we delegate `PUNDIAI`.
 Here's how you can bond tokens to a testnet validator (_i.e._ delegate):

 ```bash
 fxcored tx staking delegate \